 Discussion Sections are optional, but highly recommended.
 The attendance of discussion sections will be recorded by IAs and will be used to calculate extra credits.
 IAs will have their personal office hours.
-The time and location of Discussion Sections and office hours are listed above and will also be posted on the class website.
-Zoom link info for Discussion Sections and IA's OHs will be posted on Canvas in the first week of the class.
+The time and location of Discussion Sections and office hours will also be posted on the class website.
+IA's OHs will be posted on Canvas in the first week of the class.